Mikael Uhre: 2020–21: Top goalscorer

 In the second match-day of the 2020–21 season, on 20 September 2020, Uhre scored the winner deep into stoppage time in a derby against Copenhagen as Brøndby won 2–1.
 He had also earlier provided an assist to Jesper Lindstrøm who had netted the equaliser after former Brøndby player Kamil Wilczek had scored the opener for Copenhagen.
 His strong form continued throughout the fall, and he topped the list of players in the Superliga with most goals and assists combined in late November.
 He was voted Player of the Month in December 2020 by Brøndby's fans, having scored three goals in four appearances during the month.

 On 14 March 2021, Uhre scored a perfect hat-trick in the first half of the Superliga match against Odense Boldklub – all from assists from Jesper Lindstrøm – sealing the 0–3 win for Brøndby and the first place in the league table ahead of the championship round.
 His performances led to him being named Superliga Player of the Month for March.
 As Brøndby qualified for the championship round, Uhre's goalscoring continued with goals against Copenhagen, Nordsjælland, Randers, Midtjylland and a brace against AGF on 20 May, which propelled the club to a first place in the league table with one match to go.
 Earlier that day, he was voted the Tipsbladet Player of the Spring by managers of the Superliga.
 On 24 May, as Brøndby won their first league title in 16 years after a 2–0 win over Nordsjælland, Uhre became top goalscorer of the Superliga with 19 goals to his name.

 At the end of the season, Uhre was awarded with the Danish Superliga Player of the Season award.

 2021–22

 Uhre scored his first goal of the 2021–22 season on the third matchday against Vejle Boldklub.
 On 17 August 2021, Uhre scored the opener in a 1–2 loss to Red Bull Salzburg in the first leg of the play-off round of the UEFA Champions League.
 He also scored a brace against OB and a goal against Midtjylland to bring his season total to five goals in nine games.

 Philadelphia Union

 In January 2022, Uhre signed for Philadelphia Union competing in Major League Soccer as a designated player through the 2024 season, with a club option for 2025.
 Philadelphia reportedly paid a club record $2.8 million transfer fee to acquire Uhre.

+On 22 April 2023, Uhre scored a hat-trick in a 4–2 victory at home against Toronto FC, the first and only such time he had achieved such a feat in his career.
+He was then voted MLS Player of the Matchday.